jdhenshaw/scousepy/docs/_build/html/_sources/index.rst.txt

 scousepy
 ********

-The ``scousepy`` package provides a method by which a large amount of complex astronomical spectral line data can be fitted in a systematic way.
+test The ``scousepy`` package provides a method by which a large amount of complex astronomical spectral line data can be fitted in a systematic way.
 A detailed description of the method (and the original `IDL version
 <https://github.com/jdhenshaw/SCOUSE>`_ of the code)